Hiking the Figure 8 Loop in Bryce Canyon is a perfect way to explore many of the best sights in Bryce Canyon National Park.

 - Elevation gain | 1600 feet

-- Total time | 3 – 4 hours
+- Estimated time | 3-4 hours

-- Difficulty | moderate
+- Difficulty | Moderate

-Getting to the Figure 8 Loop trailhead
+Figure 8 Loop Map

 The Figure 8 loop joins together several smaller trails, as displayed on the map below.